 What is the difference between ACV and RCV insurance coverage?

-Do I need a permit to replace my roof in Norman?
+Do I need a permit for roof replacement in Norman?

 Wind/hail deductible notice

-Oklahoma homeowners typically carry a separate wind and hail deductible structured as a percentage of dwelling coverage, commonly 1–2% in Cleveland County.
-On a home insured for $350,000 at a 2% deductible, the out-of-pocket cost is $7,000 before insurance coverage begins.
-The Oklahoma Insurance Department oversees policy standards, and homeowners should verify their deductible structure on the policy declarations page before filing a claim.
+Oklahoma homeowners typically carry wind and hail deductibles structured as a percentage of the home's insured value, commonly 1–2% in Cleveland County.
+For a Norman home insured at $239,300 with a 2% deductible, the out-of-pocket cost before insurance pays is $4,786.
+Understanding your specific deductible—whether percentage-based or flat dollar amount—is essential before filing a claim, as this amount comes directly from your claim payout.